danieljakots/chownmeblog/content/infrastructure-2020.md

 the data in the snapshots.

 I had been reluctant to get a NAS because I thought the machine would do nothing most of the time.
-With this machine that's clearly not the case, and I'm still puzzled by this fact.
+With this machine, it's clearly the case.

 ## [That's it for now](#end) {: #end }